rancher-sandbox/sbombastic/docs/rfc/0003_vex_support.md

 [motivation]: #motivation

-Currently we scan SBOMs without the use of VEX documents.
-VEX is a format used to convey information about the exploitability of vulnerabilities in software products and share it with scanning tools.
+Currently, we scan SBOMs without the use of VEX documents.
+VEX is a format used to convey information about the exploitability of vulnerabilities in software products and share them with scanning tools.

-The use of this format can sensitively reduce the number of vulnerabilities in the final vulnerability report, which more often is full of false positive entries.
+The use of this format can sensitively reduce the number of vulnerabilities in the final vulnerability report, which is more often full of false positives entries.

-In order to reduce the noise, VEX is the right choise if you are dealing with SBOMs and OCI images.
+To reduce the noise, VEX is the right choice if you are dealing with SBOMs and OCI images.

 That said, we want to add support for:

-* keeping configuration of multiple VexHub repositories
+* Keeping the configuration of multiple VexHub repositories

-* support private VexHub repos with credentials and auth tokens
+* Support private VexHub repos with credentials and auth tokens

-* use VEX docuements to scan images
+* Use VEX documents to scan images

 ## Examples / User Stories